This article will help you:

 For example, in the sequence shown below (Start Session --> Main Landing Screen --> Step 3), 41.18% of events at Step 3 in the sequence were 'Edit Profile.'

 Each step in the sequence is uniquely colored.
 The colored pathways show you the flow of events between two nodes.
 To measure the total number of conversions through a selected sequence, use the funnel visualization at the top.

-Just like most other Funnel charts in Amplitude, you can use Microscope to click on the dropped-off or converted segments to create a behavioral cohort, or download the list of Users as a CSV.
+You can use the Microscope to create a behavioral cohort, or download the list of users as a .CSV.

 NOTE: Because the funnel query is showing TOTAL conversion, and is NOT counting unique conversions like a typical Funnel chart, users may simultaneously appear in both the converted or dropped-off segments.
 Since users can be considered both converted and not converted, these cohorts may be more useful for learning more about these specific users rather than targeting them for in-product experiences.

 Save your Pathfinder chart

 To save the Pathfinder chart, click the "Save" icon in the top right-hand corner above the chart.
 The Save modal will appear.
 Fill in all the necessary information and click Save.